Writing the Senses | a sensory immersion workshop

 Vivid sensory details are the universal currency of all forms of creative writing, and yet we can be surprisingly unaware of the impact of our senses in our daily experience, let alone in our creative lives.
 This week-long workshop’s goal is to reignite our sensory awareness through an in-depth, hands-on exploration of each of the five senses.
 Thanks to Craigardan’s uncommon intersection of multidisciplinary art, sustainable farming, and wild nature, participants will be able to utilize the center’s farm and garden, culinary arts residency, ceramics studio, and pristine woodlands with the inspired guidance of guest teaching artists who will act as “sensory tour guides.”

-The week-long workshop begins with a Friday evening orientation and introductory seminar on Writing and the Senses in Applebarn, followed by a welcoming dinner prepared by the chef-in-residence from produce grown at Craigardan or made by one of the many food artisans in the extensive local farm-to-table, sustainable agriculture community.
-Day 1’s Sensory Reboot includes a neuroscientific overview of creativity and the senses, followed by Days 2 through 6 devoted to each of the five senses in turn, with daily group immersion activities and writing workshops as well as plenty of time for individual explorations.
+The week-long workshop begins with a Monday evening orientation and introductory seminar on Writing and the Senses in Applebarn, followed by a welcoming dinner prepared by the chefs in residence from foodstuffs grown at Craigardan or made by one of the many food artisans in the extensive local farm-to-table, sustainable agriculture community.
+Day 1’s Sensory Reboot includes a neuroscientific overview of creativity and the senses, followed by Days 2 through 6 devoted to each of the five senses in turn, with daily group immersion activities and writing workshops, as well as plenty of time for individual explorations.
 Each evening there will be a sensory-specific event, from musical performances to a bonfire, and all meals will be provided through the workshop week.

-The week-long workshop will take place at Craigardan’s idyllic mountainside retreat.
-Participants will be lodged in simple and beautiful shared houses, with access to any number of indoor and outdoor communal spaces for writing and thinking, including solo time in the peaceful writer’s cabin with its wooded views of the working farm.
-Residency craft seminars and workshops will be held in the Applebarn, where participants will also gather for meals prepared by our chefs-in-residence.
+Craigardan’s idyllic mountainside retreat, once a circa-1800s sheep farm, is now a lovingly restored and intentionally designed center for artistic creation, intellectual exchange, environmental awareness, and the cross-fertilization of all three.
+Participants will be lodged in Craigardan’s simple and beautiful shared houses, with access to any number of indoor and outdoor communal spaces for writing and thinking, including solo time in the peaceful writer’s cabin with its wooded views of the working farm.
+Residency craft seminars and workshops will be held in the Apple Barn, where participants will also gather for meals.

 WHAT IS INCLUDED

-- In-residence attendance includes lodging in a private room/shared bath; all meals; daily group yoga instruction; transportation to/from local train station or airport
+In-residence attendance includes 6 nights lodging in a private room w/shared bath; all meals; transportation to/from local train station or airport

-- All day & evening programming for the Workshop (with the exception of evening programming if registering for day participation only)
+All day & evening programming for the Workshop

 Please note: Workshop fee does not include airfare or other long-distance travel costs, which must be arranged and paid separately by the participant.